 Co-localization of methylation haplotype blocks with known regulatory elements.
-The MHBs established by 61 sets of WGBS data appear to represent a distinct type of genomic feature that partially overlaps with multiple known genomic elements (Figure 1d).
+The MHBs established by 61 sets of WGBS data represent a distinct type of genomic feature that partially overlaps with multiple known genomic elements (Figure 1d).
 Among all MHBs, 60,828 (41.1%) located in intergenic regions while 87,060 (58.9%) regions in transcribed regions.
-These MHBs were significantly (p-value<10-6) enriched in enhancers (enrichment factor=7.6), super enhancers (enrichment factor=2.3), promoters (enrichment factor=14.5), CpG islands (enrichment factor=70.4) and imprinted genes (enrichment factor=54.6).
+These MHBs were significantly (p-value<10-6) enriched in enhancers, super enhancers, promoters, CpG islands and imprinted genes.
 In addition, we observed modest depletion in the lamina-associated domains (LAD) 20 and the large organized chromatin K9 modifications (LOCK) regions21 modest enrichment in TAD22.
 Importantly, we observed a strong (26-fold) enrichment in VMR (Figure 1e), suggesting that increased epigenetic variability in a cell population or tissue can be coordinated locally among hundreds of thousands of genomic regions23.
 We further examined a subset of MHBs that do not overlap with CpG islands, and observed a consistent enrichment pattern (Figure 1e, Supplementary Figure 1c), suggesting that local CpG density alone does not account for the enrichment.
 Previous studies on mouse and human24,25 demonstrated that dynamically methylated regions were associated with regulatory regions such as enhancer-like regions marked by H3K27ac and transcription factor binding sites.
-In human, 21.8% of autosomal CpGs were found to be differentially methylated across 30 human cell and tissue types17.
-These CpGs were enriched at low to intermediate CpG density promoters.
 Using publicly histone mapping data for human adult tissues, we found co-localization of methylation haplotype blocks with marks for active promoters (H3K4me3 with H3K27ac), but not for active enhancers26 (no peak for H3K4me1) (Supplementary Figure 4).
-Meanwhile, we found that enhancers tend to overlap with CpG sparse MHBs, whereas the overlap with super enhancers were independent of CpG density (Supplementary Figure 1c).
+We found that enhancers tend to overlap with CpG sparse MHBs, whereas the co-localization with super enhancers were independent of CpG density (Supplementary Figure 1c).
 Therefore, MHBs likely capture the local coherent epigenetic signatures that are directly or indirectly coupled to transcriptional regulation.

 Block-level analysis of human normal tissues and stem cell lines with methylation haplotype load.
 To enable quantitative analysis of the methylation patterns within individual MHBs across many samples, we need a single metric to define the methylated pattern of multiple CpG sites within each block.
 Ideally this metric is not only a function of average methylation level for all the CpG sites in the block, but also can capture the pattern of co-methylation on single DNA molecules.
 Therefore we defined methylation haplotype load (MHL), a weighted mean of the fraction of fully methylated haplotypes and substrings at different lengths (i.e. all possible substrings, see Methods).
 Compared with other metrics used in the literature (methylation level, methylation entropy, epi-polymorphism and haplotypes counts), MHL is capable of distinguishing blocks that have the same average methylation but various degrees of coordinated methylation (Figure 2).
 In addition, MHL is bounded between 0 and 1, which allows for direct comparison of different regions across many data sets without normalization.